mohamedy72/weatherApp/README.md

 # Project description

-A Weather app that makes use of OpenWeatherMap API to fetch current weather data using zip-codes
+A Weather app that makes use of OpenWeatherMap API to fetch current weather data using zip-codes, the app is working for US zip-codes only at this moment

 # Usage